InterIntSys/InterIntSys.github.io/content/authors/glenda-hannibal/_index.md

   - Researchers
 ---

-Glenda has contributed to research in AI and robotics in the areas of human-robot interaction and explainable AI.
-Her main research interests include the topics of social robotics, philosophy of science, epistemology, philosophy of trust, and AI ethics.
+Glenda is a *theory-driven* researcher who strive to bring together insights from *philosophy* and sociology with scientic and technological advancements in computer science.
+More specifically, she explore ways to fine-tune or modify various theories and methods used to develop AI and robotic systems to investigate how they might influence the *everyday life* of people.
+As part of the research team, Glenda is extending her previous work on interpersonal trust in human-robot interaction by focusing on the intricate relation between *trust* and *knowledge* in relations to explainable AI and recommender systems.